Goldsmith

 A goldsmith is a metalworker who specializes in working with gold and other precious metals.
-Nowadays they mainly specialize in jewelry-making but historically, goldsmiths have also made silverware, platters, goblets, decorative and serviceable utensils, and ceremonial or religious items.
+Modern goldsmiths mainly specialize in jewelry-making but historically, they have also made silverware, platters, goblets, decorative and serviceable utensils, and ceremonial or religious items.

 Goldsmiths must be skilled in forming metal through filing, soldering, sawing, forging, casting, and polishing.
 The trade has very often included jewelry-making skills, as well as the very similar skills of the silversmith.
 Traditionally, these skills had been passed along through apprenticeships; more recently jewelry arts schools, specializing in teaching goldsmithing and a multitude of skills falling under the jewelry arts umbrella, are available.
 Many universities and junior colleges also offer goldsmithing, silversmithing, and metal arts fabrication as a part of their fine arts curriculum.

 Gold

 Compared to other metals, gold is malleable, ductile, rare, and it is the only solid metallic element with a yellow color.
 It may easily be melted, fused, and cast without the problems of oxides and gas that are problematic with other metals such as bronzes, for example.
 It is fairly easy to "pressure weld", wherein, similarly to clay, two small pieces may be pounded together to make one larger piece.
 Gold is classified as a noble metal—because it does not react with most elements.
 It usually is found in its native form, lasting indefinitely without oxidization and tarnishing.